PowerCommands/PowerCommands2022/Docs/PowerCommands Design Principles And Guidlines.md

    Some base PowerCommands exists in Core, their name ends with "Base" and are defined as abstract and intended to be inherited by other PowerCommands classes, use the same pattern if you add commands with the purpose of acting as base classes.

 ## <a name='ReservedCommandnamess'></a>Reserved Command namess
- As the name of the PowerCommand class is used as an identifier, their name must be uniquee, this are the core Commands that you should not use in your custom PowerCommands project, at the moment the reserved commands names are:
+ As the name of the PowerCommand class is used as an identifier, their name must be unique, this are the core Commands that you should not use in your custom PowerCommands project, at the moment the reserved commands names are:
  - CommandsCommand
  - PowerCommandCommand
  - LogCommand